intel/intel-ipsec-mb/README.md

 The library provides software crypto acceleration primarily targeting packet processing applications.
 It can be used for application such as: IPsec, TLS, Wireless (RAN), Cable or MPEG DRM.

-The library is is hosted on [GitHub](https://github.com/intel/intel-ipsec-mb) and is used as software crypto provider in [DPDK](https://www.dpdk.org/), [Intel(R) QAT Engine](https://github.com/intel/QAT_Engine) and [FD.io](https://fd.io/).
+The library is hosted on [GitHub](https://github.com/intel/intel-ipsec-mb) and is used as software crypto provider in [DPDK](https://www.dpdk.org/), [Intel(R) QAT Engine](https://github.com/intel/QAT_Engine) and [FD.io](https://fd.io/).